forcedotcom/SFDX-Data-Move-Utility/.github/ISSUE_TEMPLATE/sfdmu-gui-only-bug-report---don-t-report-here-bugs-of-the-plugin-itself--.md

 ---
-name: Bug report
+name: SFDMU GUI-only bug report - don't report here bugs of the Plugin itself !
-about: Create a report about the SFDMU Plugin to help us improve
+about: Create a report about SFDMU App to help us improve
-title: "[BUG]-The bug title"
+title: "[APP-BUG]-The bug title"
 labels: bug
 assignees: hknokh